-- When fans learned that some of the stolen cosmetics were being sold at Burlington, they quickly notified Jeffree on social media.
+- When fans learned that some of the stolen goods were being sold at Burlington, they quickly notified Jeffree on social media.

-- Burlington said they were pulling the products from stores and will work with authorities as they continue to look into the robbery.
+- Burlington said it will pull the products from stores and work with authorities as they continue to look into the robbery.

 Products Appear at Burlington

 Discount retailer Burlington has come under fire for selling cosmetics that were stolen from internet personality and cosmetics brand owner Jeffree Star.

 Earlier this month, Jeffree revealed that $2.5 million worth of product was stolen from his warehouse in California, including nearly an entire shade of an unreleased concealer.
 In a video discussing the robbery, Jeffree said he was working with law enforcement to track down the culprits, who he suspects are black market makeup sellers.